 I can't say enough good things about this simple and delicious pumpkin pie recipe.
 It has a homemade graham cracker crust and a super easy-to-make filling (without evaporated milk), making it a last-minute dessert for your holiday table!
 It keeps well and disappears quickly, especially when served with a mound of whipped cream.

-In search of a last-minute pumpkin dessert, I ended up with this amazing pumpkin pie in graham cracker crust that was incredibly easy to put together and delicious.
+In search of a last-minute pumpkin dessert, I ended up with this amazing pumpkin pie in a graham cracker crust that was incredibly easy to put together and yummy.

 It turned out to be a crowd-pleaser, bringing raves from everyone!
 It's a great dessert to take advantage of pumpkin season and for the Thanksgiving dinner table.

-As much as I like homemade pie crust and use it for the chocolate pecan pie we make every year, this easy crumb version is a time saver and qualifies as a winner.
+As much as I like homemade pie crust, this easy crumb version is a time saver and qualifies as a winner.
+We also use it for the baked pumpkin custard pie and the no-bake pumpkin mousse pie.

 - Quick and easy: since it uses a graham cracker crumb crust and the filling comes together in a few minutes, it's at the top of my list for desserts for the holiday season.
 And fall gatherings in general.